 Adaptations to Prey

 Desert snakes have to get used to the limited prey on offer around them.
-They do so by eating a broad diet, mostly eating anything they can find.
+They do so by eating a broad diet.

 Mojave rattlesnakes mostly eat small lizards and rodents which are surprisingly common in the desert.
 They will eat the following: